DrewEdgette/elden-ring-messages/README.md

 # elden-ring-messages-data-dump
-Dataset of all possible message combinations in the game Elden Ring
+Code to generate a dataset of all possible message combinations in the game Elden Ring.